This post contains affiliate links, which means I may earn a small commission from your clicks. Check out my full disclosure here.

 Let’s say a third grade teacher wants her class to put away their colored pencils, relocate from their desks to the whole-group rug, and turn their textbooks to page 337.
 When she announces that to the class, she needs to make sure it all happens in under about 90 seconds.
 Students need to sense urgency, appreciate efficiency, and be eager to learn.
 Whether or not the class actually DOES this?
 That’s how you know whether the teacher has classroom management SKILLZ.

-If those three moves take any longer than 90 seconds, behavior starts to falter.
+If those three moves take any longer than 90 seconds, behavior problems crop up.
 Muhammed will be telling Genesis that her colored pencil is a stupid shade of yellow.
 Amaris will be making fun of Eli for not knowing how to tie his shoes yet.
 The sweet kid with ADHD will be running around the room creating tripping hazards in his wake.
 Quick, tight transitions leave little space for shenanigans.

-So I thought to myself, “If I can make 25 kids accomplish three tasks in under 90 seconds and be ready to go for the next activity, surely I could apply the same principles to help improve my kids’ behavior!”
+So I thought to myself, “If I can make 25 kids accomplish three tasks in under 90 seconds and be ready to go for the next activity, surely I could apply the same principles to help out with behavior problems at home!
+Doorbells are simple and understandable enough to help with transitions for infants and toddlers (and in my case, the terrible twos).

-How the Doorbell Works at Meal Time to Improve Kids’ Behavior
+How the Doorbell Works at Meal Time to to Stop Behavior Problems

 In our house, I plugged my old classroom doorbell (the larger square in the photo) into the hallway outlet nearest to the kids’ bedrooms.